 Fonterra named Microsoft's first major customer for new data centre region

-In its first major customer signing since announcing its new data centre region in New Zealand, Microsoft has today announced it has entered into a strategic ‘digital transformation’ partnership with the country’s biggest company, Fonterra.
+In its first major customer signing since announcing its new data center region in New Zealand, Microsoft has today announced it has entered into a strategic ‘digital transformation’ partnership with the country’s biggest company, Fonterra.

 Microsoft says Fonterra’s migration to the cloud will boost the amount of data the company can gather and analyse, and will aid in the company’s process automation aspirations – from having IoT sensors on milk vats to having smart machines in its factories.